Here at the Lantern Group, we specialize in applying behavioral science insights to drive organizational performance and change employee behavior.

-For this article, however, I am going to take you on a journey to the other side of the world.
-Right now, you are wondering: “what could the Hindu Kush possibly have to do with behavioral science!?
+For this article, however, I am going to take you on a journey deep into the mountains of northern Pakistan.
+Right now, you are probably wondering: “what could the Hindu Kush possibly have to do with behavioral science!?

 Well, as we have been telling you, it’s everywhere!

 So, bear with me and let’s have some fun while we talk about behavioral insights in action; observed from a recent adventure in northern Pakistan.